You are on the page: Scriptures.ruUpanishads

 35. Having reached the fifth stage, a person from the external/worldly point of view seems to be asleep, but in reality he abides in the deepest bliss, in inner Awakening - all dualistic ideas are eliminated.

 42(b).
-Whatever appears (here) as vishva, taijasa, etc., is nothing but OM/AUM.
+All that manifests (here) as vishva, taijasa, etc., is nothing but OM/AUM.

-44. Prajna is the symbol 'm'.
+44. Prajna is the symbol "m".
 Know them in order, with great diligence, and then you will be established in Samadhi/Concentration.

 45-46.
 Thus the gross and subtle (elements) have to be dissolved in the spiritual Substance/Atman, and then the Atman itself has to be dissolved in the awareness: "I am that very OM Vasudeva, ever pure, awake, free, real, non-dual Parabrahman, full of ineffable bliss; and this whole (phenomenal world) is only suffering in the beginning, middle and end.